dtbooy/T2A2-API-Webserver-Project/README.md

 # R8 Describe your projects models in terms of the relationships they have with each other

 ## Book Model
-The Book model represents the books table in the app.
+The Book model represents the books table in the database for the app.
 It contains records on books.
 It has the following relationships with other models:
 * a one to many relationship with the Isbn model, which holds records on ISBNs and the associated book_id (linked to the Books model via the primary key)
 * a  one to many relationship with the BookAuthor model.
 The BookAuthor model acts in the role of a junction table representing a many to many relationship between the Book model and Author model.
 * a one to many relationship with both the UserBook model and WantedBook model.
 These models act in the role of a joint table representing many to many relationship between the Book model and User model, namely the records of books a user owns (UserBook) and books a user wants (WantedBook).